somphene/somphene.github.io/log/_posts/2024-03-29-01-number-language.md

 ### Implication

 We encourage a direct way to Mathematics all as a whole.
 This means working directly together with the objects.
-Introducing new symbols may be done if necessary, however keeping the base of reality constantly is our proposal.
+Introducing new symbols may be done if necessary, however keeping the base of reality constantly is our new honest suggestion.